Clicky

 • Company tax returns and VAT filings

-• Handling of correspondence from HMRC and Companies’ House
+• Handling of correspondence from HMRC and Companies House

 • A certain amount of contact hours so you can ask questions and get advice and support with your tax affairs

-The old adage goes that you get what you pay for.
-But this isn’t necessarily the case with accounting.
-While you should definitely check what’s included in the fees and shop around, don’t make it all — or even mostly — about price.
+While you should check what’s included in the fees and shop around, don’t make it all — or even mostly — about price.

-What’s more important is that you partner with someone you’re comfortable with, is efficient and responsive, and gives you good advice.
+What’s more important is that you partner with someone you’re comfortable with, is efficient and responsive, and who gives you good advice.

 Just as important as what’s included in the fee quote is what’s not included.
 Services you may want to enquire about (but may not be included in the fee) are: